 "Like hell that matters.
 People take it for truth anyway."

 "Ah well, not my job to fix humanity."
 My defeatism could rival the Russians.
 "But look on the bright side!
 You've got a girlfriend.
-See: clearly not gay."
-I smear on a smirk just for the hell of it.
-"Now you give me the dish, and let's put it on record."
+See: clearly not gay.
+Bisexual maybe?
+Why don't we put the truth on record?"

 The rapid-fire repartee is running circles around Hugo, staring at us dazedly and seems to have forgotten that it's still his turn.
-"Maybe you should just tell heró"
+"Maybe you should just tell her—"

 Albus shushes him, flapping a hand like a mother trying to shoo a curious child away from danger.
-Hugo continues anyway, "At this rate I don't even think you actually have a girlfriendó"
+Hugo continues anyway, "At this rate I don't even think you actually have a girlfriend—"

 "She's not imaginary," he grits.
 He let Hugo go with a shove.